How to apply for Aspire

-You are required to provide information about the length and frequency of your community service and/or volunteering experience, as well as a 400-word description of your involvement and impact.
+When you apply for Aspire, you’ll need to provide information about the length and frequency of your community service or volunteering experience, as well as a 400-word description of your involvement and impact.

 Your application should respond to the following admission criteria:

-- Describe the impact of your community service and/or volunteerism on the community, including (but not limited to) individuals and groups.
+- Describe the impact of your community service and/or volunteerism in the community, including (but not limited to) individuals and groups.

 - Describe how your community service and/or volunteerism has impacted your personal development including your own learning and skill development.